Declare one variable.

 Lily uses type inference to determine a var's type when it's declared.
 In most cases, a type does not have to be given.
 The type of a variable cannot be changed.

 Constants cannot be modified after they are initialized.
-Constants can only be
+Additionally, their

 , Integer